Raffi Torres

-Raphael Torres (born October 8, 1981) is a Canadian former professional ice hockey left winger.
-He was drafted by the New York Islanders fifth overall in the 2000 NHL Entry Draft.
+Raphael Torres (born October 8, 1981) is a Canadian former professional ice hockey player.
+A left winger, he was drafted by the New York Islanders fifth overall in the 2000 NHL entry draft.
 He played in the National Hockey League (NHL) for the New York Islanders, Edmonton Oilers, Columbus Blue Jackets, Buffalo Sabres, Vancouver Canucks, Phoenix Coyotes and San Jose Sharks.

 Torres was drafted out of the Ontario Hockey League (OHL), where he played three seasons with the Brampton Battalion.
 He was a two-time OHL Second Team All-Star during his junior career.
 Beginning in 2001–02, he turned professional with the Islanders' American Hockey League (AHL) affiliate.
 He spent the better part of two seasons in the AHL before the Islanders traded him to the Oilers in 2003.
 He played five seasons in Edmonton, becoming a full-time NHL player with the club.
-He recorded career numbers as an Oiler in 2005–06, while also helping them to the Stanley Cup Finals that year.
+He recorded career numbers as an Oiler in 2005–06, while also helping them to the Stanley Cup Final that year.
 In the 2008 off-season, he was dealt to the Blue Jackets, where he played the better part of two seasons.
 After a brief stint with the Sabres in 2009–10, he signed with the Canucks and played one year for them where they reached the 2011 Stanley Cup Final.
 Torres then signed with the Phoenix Coyotes and then with the San Jose Sharks.
 Internationally, he represented Canada at the 2001 World Junior Championships, winning a bronze medal.

 Torres, a physical, forechecking forward with offensive capabilities, was suspended five times for illegal hits to opponents' heads.
 He received the fourth-longest suspension in the history of the NHL at the time for his hit to the head of Marian Hossa in Game 3 of the 2012 Western Conference Quarterfinals.
 In October 2015, Torres received a 41-game (half-season) suspension for an illegal hit on Anaheim player Jakob Silfverberg.
 This is the longest suspension ever given by the NHL for a hit on another player.
 Having never played another NHL game due to this suspension and thereafter being unsigned in free agency, Torres retired in November 2016.